lukejduncan/mnist-tensorflow-flask/README.md

 # MNIST classifier and web app

-This project uses provies a simple MNIST classifer using TensorFlow and served via a Flask webapp.
+This project provides a simple MNIST classifer using TensorFlow and served via a Flask webapp.

 This is a linear softmax classifer very similar to the TensorFlow simple tutorial.
 There are some